deansher/Cy/README.md

 will even generate potential code to meet the developer's needs, much as chess software shows potential lines of play and their likely outcomes.
-For example, when the developer starts writing a signature and contract for a function, the IDE will suggest existing functions in open-source code that have similar signatures contracts.
+For example, when the developer starts writing a signature and contract for a function, the IDE will suggest existing functions in open-source code that have similar signatures and contracts.
 It will decorate each suggested function with its quality score and the developer's reputation and achievement scores.
 The intended feel is much like how chess software shows potential lines of play with their statistics.

-The IDE will even suggest implementations of the function which combine small numbers of existing functions to provide the specified signature and meet the contract.
+The IDE will even suggest implementations of the function that combine small numbers of existing functions to provide the specified signature and meet the contract.
 The developer can navigate to examples in public source code that have combined those functions in that way.
-The intended feel is much like how chess software shows references to published games which have proceeded from the current board position or from a potential line of play.
+The intended feel is much like how chess software shows references to published games that have proceeded from the current board position or from a potential line of play.

 Platform Design
 ---------------

 From a linguistic perspective, Cy aspires to preserve the beauty of Haskell, but in a simpler and more approachable way.
-From a Haskell perspective, every Cy function can be regarded as running in an ST monad (Haskell's "state transformer"), with language support for vars (variables) in that monad.
+In Haskell terms, every Cy function can be regarded as running in an ST monad (Haskell's "state transformer"), with language support for vars (variables) in that monad.
 Instead of Haskell's IO monad, real-world effects are implemented in Cy as actors called "components".
 Primitive IO operations are implemented underneath the Cy platform (in JavaScript) and wrapped in components.
 This approach is motivated by the following reasoning:

 - There is great power in pure functions in a typed language.
-They are highly composable, have a natural first-pass specification in the function signature, are naturally specified further by contracts, and define a highly searchable space of behaviors (ala Hoogle).
+They are highly composable, have a natural rough specification in the function signature, are naturally specified further by contracts, and define a highly searchable space of behaviors (ala Hoogle).

 - Programs must also have effects.
 Since pure functions can't have effects, this forces a two-layer approach.
 Haskell has proven that a two-layer approach can be practical and beautiful.

-- However, Haskell's choice of the upper layer -- monads -- forces the programmer into intense mathematical abstraction that only suits a small minority.
+- However, Haskell's choice of upper layer -- monads -- forces programmers into intense mathematical abstraction that only suits a small minority of them.

 - Since we are required to have at least two layers, we'd like to do as much as possible with just two.
 Cy takes the position that the most natural and capable upper layer is actors.